-Who Qualifies for a PPP Loan?
+Who Qualified for a PPP Loan?

-Also, in response to the outcry over public companies receiving PPP loans when most mom-and-pops, who really need the government help, didn’t, the Treasury has ruled that hedge funds, private equity firms and most public companies with substantial market values are ineligible for PPP loans.
-Also, the program is closed to companies that are involved in bankruptcy proceedings.
+Also, in response to the outcry over public companies receiving PPP loans when most mom-and-pops, who really need the government help, didn’t, the Treasury has ruled that hedge funds, private equity firms and most public companies with substantial market values were ineligible for PPP loans.
+Also, the program was closed to companies that were involved in bankruptcy proceedings.

-For example, if your monthly average payroll (excluding compensation in excess of $100,000 salaries) in the last 12 months is $10,000, you may borrow up to $25,000.
-Additionally, you can include as payroll costs: payment for vacation, parental, family, medical and sick leave (that is not covered by another emergency loan/grant); payment for dismissal or separation; payment for group health care coverage, including insurance premiums; payment for retirement benefits and payment of state and local taxes assessed on employees’ compensation.
+For example, if your monthly average payroll (excluding compensation in excess of $100,000 salaries) in the prior 12 months was $10,000, you may borrow up to $25,000.
+Additionally, you could include as payroll costs: payment for vacation, parental, family, medical and sick leave (that is not covered by another emergency loan/grant); payment for dismissal or separation; payment for group health care coverage, including insurance premiums; payment for retirement benefits and payment of state and local taxes assessed on employees’ compensation.

 PPP Loan Forgiveness